cvenkataravikiran/Smart-Healthcare-WebApp-Backend/README.md

 Smart-Healthcare Web App- Backend
 -------------------------------------------------------------------------------------------------------------------------------------------
-Backend for the Smart Healthcare - A full stack web application that helps users to track food calories, check symptoms and calculate personal health standards.
+Backend for the Smart Healthcare WebApp - A full stack web application that helps users to track food calories, check symptoms and calculate personal health standards.
 Built using Node.js, Express, SQLite and integrated with USDA FoodData Central API.

 ------------------------------------------------------------------------------------------------------------------------------------------